NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Where fire meets ice — 100% renewable energy, midnight sun, Northern Lights, and one of the world's safest and most gender-equal societies The World's Most Extraordinary Natural Environment, The Safest Country on Earth, 100% Renewable Energy and the Cheapest Heating in Europe are among the top reasons expats choose Iceland.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Iceland straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Iceland — straight to your inbox.